sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 Make sure to read the [conditions and interests](https://whyism.carrd.co/) when you feel like something's bugging in your brain when you stare at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/)

 ![meganight](https://github.com/sillyladdess/somedontknowhowtoread/blob/7d814daf9634b5632b18fc7ec0ae437fd86710aa/Untitled140_20260506221615.png)

+if the images look bad it is NOT my fault.